Precision calibration of calorimeter signals in the ATLAS experiment using an uncertainty-aware neural network: Introduction

 A one-step training procedure omitting the dedicated \topo classification step was designed in a previous approach to determine such a function.
 The results obtained by training a deep neural network (DNN) to learn the response of individual \topos from which the signal calibration is derived are presented in \RefRef{ATL-PHYS-PUB-2023-019}.
 The performance of the DNN-trained calibration with respect to signal linearity and resolution was found to yield significant improvements when compared with the standard hadronic calibration provided in the LCW sequence.
 Other machine-learning-based approaches to calibrate \topos use cells in \topos in deep learning networks employing images, graphs, and point clouds.
 Those were successfully trained to calibrate single particles in full Monte Carlo (MC) simulations of the ATLAS detector~\cite{ATL-PHYS-PUB-2020-018,ATL-PHYS-PUB-2022-040}.

-In this paper, results from the application of a Bayesian neural network (BNN)~\cite{Mackay:1995qgm,10.5555/525544,bnn_early3,kendall2017uncertainties,Bollweg:2019skg,Kasieczka:2020vlh,Badger:2022hwf} for the calibration of the \topos obtained with full MC simulations of multijet final states of the proton--proton (\pp) collisions at the LHC \RunTwo (2015-2018) centre-of-mass energy of \sqrts{13} are presented.
+In this paper, results from the application of a Bayesian neural network (BNN)~\cite{Mackay:1995qgm,10.5555/525544,bnn_early3,kendall2017uncertainties,Bollweg:2019skg,Kasieczka:2020vlh,Badger:2022hwf} for the calibration of the \topos obtained with full MC simulations of multijet final states of the proton--proton (\pp) collisions at the LHC \RunTwo (2015--2018) centre-of-mass energy of \sqrts{13} are presented.
 These simulations encompass physics modelling of the particle-level final state and a detailed detector simulation.
 The detector simulation models the signal contributions from \pu introduced by the high inelastic \pp cross-section, in combination with the high proton beam intensities observed in \RunTwo.

 The BNN is trained to not only predict the response and thus the calibration function cluster-by-cluster, but to also learn a statistical and a systematic uncertainty component associated with this prediction.
+The naming of these uncertainty components in the context of this study reflects expectations for their respective behaviour and may differ from typical interpretations in calibrations that are derived using measures of centrality in samples of signal objects, rather than directly determining them for a single object (\topo) alone.
+Also not considered here are possible other (systematic) uncertainty contributions not directly associated with the application of the learned calibration model, including those arising from residual discrepancies between experimental data and MC simulations.
+A example of a complete determination of systematic uncertainties can be found in the jet calibration in ATLAS, with its approach for LHC \RunTwo discussed in detail in \RefRef{JETM-2018-05}.

-The statistical uncertainty captures the dependence of the prediction on the size of the dataset used for training the BNN, while the systematic uncertainty component provides a measure for the accuracy of the prediction that cannot be improved by a larger training dataset or more training cycles (\emph{epochs}).
-These uncertainties can provide important contributions to the overall systematic uncertainty associated with the application of the trained BNN model for the local hadronic calibration of individual \topos.
-The uncertainties allow, for example, additional selections of \topos based on the accuracy of their calibrated signal when reconstructing physics objects like individual particles and jets from them.
+The predicted statistical uncertainty component captures the dependence of the prediction on the size of the dataset used for training the BNN, while the systematic uncertainty component provides a measure for the accuracy of the prediction that cannot be improved by a larger training dataset or more training cycles (\emph{epochs}).
+Depending on the approach to the full local hadronic calibration of \topos, which, as mentioned before, potentially includes components introduced by the comparison of experimental data to MC simulations, these uncertainties can provide important contributions to the overall systematic uncertainty associated with the application of the trained BNN model in the course of such calibration.